 Chase has a number of credit cards that earn points in the Ultimate Rewards program, and depending on how you redeem them, they could have a different value.
 I’ll show you how to transfer your points to the card that gives them the highest value–Chase Sapphire Reserve.

-The Chase credit cards that earn UR points are: Freedom, Freedom Unlimited, Sapphire, Sapphire Preferred, Sapphire Reserve, and business cards such as Ink Cash, Ink Plus, Ink Preferred.
+The Chase credit cards that earn UR points are: Freedom, Freedom Unlimited, Sapphire, Sapphire Preferred, Sapphire Reserve, and business cards such as Ink Cash, Ink Unlimited, Ink Preferred.
 While each card shares the “Ultimate Rewards” name, there are differences in how you can redeem your points among those cards.
 The good news is that you can earn points in each card’s generous bonus categories, then combine them all onto the card with the highest redemption value.

 Chase “Cash Back” Credit Cards

 Chase markets its Freedom, Freedom Unlimited, Sapphire (discontinued) and Ink Cash credit cards as “Cash Back” cards.
 They actually earn Ultimate Rewards points that can be redeemed for more than just cash.
 The first 4 redemption methods listed below result in a value of no greater than 1 cent per point.
 Method 5 is where you can achieve even more value for your hard-earned points.

 - Redeem for cash at 1 cent per UR point

 - Redeem for gift cards at 1 cent per UR point

 - Redeem on Amazon.com at only 0.8 cents per UR point – TERRIBLE value

 - Redeem for travel booked on Chase website at 1 cent per UR point